Fine Art

 Distribution

 Cetopsids have a wide distribution in South America.
 Latitudinally, cetopsines extend from northern Colombia to central Argentina.
 They inhabit major habitats such as the Orinoco River, Amazon River, and the Guyanas.[2]
 In trans-Andean South America, cetopsines are found along the Pacific slope from the Jurubidá River of Colombia south to the Tumbes River of northern Peru.
 Along the Caribbean trans-Andean versant, species of cetopsines occur from the Sinú River of northwestern Colombia east to the Lake Maracaibo basin of northwestern Venezuela.
-East of the Andean Cordilleras, the Cetopsinae occurs in the Aroa and Yaracuy River basins along the Caribbean versant of northern Venezuela, through the Orinoco River system and the coastal rivers of the Guianas, south through the Amazon basin to the southern portions of the La Plata River basin.
+East of the Andean Cordilleras, the Cetopsinae occur in the Aroa and Yaracuy River basins along the Caribbean versant of northern Venezuela, through the Orinoco River system and the coastal rivers of the Guianas, south through the Amazon basin to the southern portions of the Río de la Plata basin.
 Cetopsines also occur in the Juquiá River basin of the state of São Paulo and the São Francisco River basin of eastern Brazil.[4]
 Helogenes, the single genus of Helogeneinae, occurs through much of the Amazon basin, the southern portions of the Orinoco River basin, the coastal rivers of the Guianas, and at least the lower portions of the Tocantins River.[4]

 Description

 The family Cetopsidae includes species of small- to medium-sized catfishes which share an anal fin with a long base, the lack of nasal barbels, and, usually, a lack of dorsal and pectoral fin spines.
 In Cetopsinae, the swim bladder is highly reduced and is enclosed in a bony capsule.[1]
 Cetopsines lack an adipose fin, while it may be present (though small) in Helogeneinae.[1]
-Many species are characterized by small eyes that are obscured by a thick, overlying integument that make them appear blind.[2]
+Many species are characterized by small eyes obscured by a thick, overlying integument that make them appear blind.[2]
 The dorsal and pectoral fins usually lack spines, except in Cetopsidium (both present) and Denticetopsis (only pectoral spines present).[2]
 In most species of Cetopsis and Cetopsidium, mature males have a convex margin to their anal fin and elongated distal filaments of the dorsal and pectoral fin spines.[2]

 Ecology